lyokha/x509-ocsp/README.md

 $ sudo update-ca-trust
 ```

-Now let's create a database file *index.txt* (its path should be equal to what
+Now let's create a database file *index.txt* (its path must be equal to what
 written in clause *database* in file *../data/certs/openssl.cnf*),

 ```ShellSession